Ercoupe N94805

 What is an Ercoupe?

 The Ercoupe is a single engined, light aircraft, made primarily in the mid to late 1940's.
 It was designed with some ground breaking features to make it easier and safer to fly than its contemporaries.
-Amongst these innovaions, were tricycle landing gear for safer ground handling (that nearly all aircraft have now), automatic rudder controls, spin-proof design and all metal construction.
+Amongst these innovations, were tricycle landing gear for safer ground handling (that nearly all aircraft have now), automatic rudder controls, spin-proof design and all metal construction.

 About my Ercoupe, N94805.